dondundonki/usefulShellScripts/README.md

 # usefulShellScripts
-This repository will contain useful file for shell scripting
+This repository will contain useful file for shell scripting.